christopher-besch/homepage/articles/31_linux_networking/linux_networking.md

 - `SOCK_DGRAM` with `AF_PACKET` allow sending Ethernet payloads.
 - `SOCK_DGRAM` with `AF_INET` allow sending IP payloads.
-- AF_xxx address family, PF_xxx protocol family (are equivalent on Linux) */}
+- AF_xxx address family, PF_xxx protocol family (are equivalent on Linux)

+Kernel networking is huge, implementing a lot.
+But the kernel does allow userspace to do things, too.
+That isn't used much.
+iproute2, nft are very tightly integrated; NetworkManager and UFW less so.
+Some have daemons (i.e., NetworkManager) to dynamically configure the kernel based on changes in the network.
+The kernel networking doesn't persist anything.
+When you want to manually configure something (e.g., a static IP for a NIC), what do you need to look out for?
+What programs may reset your custom config?
+NetworkManager and iproute2 are fine; firewalld and nftables aren't.

+*/}